 Note: Subbands for given CSI report n indicated by the higher layer parameter csi-ReportingBand are numbered continuously in the increasing order with the lowest subband of csi-ReportingBand as subband 0.

+Table 6.3.1.1.2-11A: Mapping order of CSI fields of one CSI report, CSI part 2 subband, csi-ReportMode= Mode 1

+Table 6.3.1.1.2-11B: Mapping order of CSI fields of one CSI report, CSI part 2 subband, csi-ReportMode= Mode 2

 If none of the CSI reports for transmission on a PUCCH is of two parts, the CSI fields of all CSI reports, in the order from upper part to lower part in Table 6.3.1.1.2-12, are mapped to the UCI bit sequence starting with .
 The most significant bit of each field is mapped to the lowest order information bit for that field, e.g. the most significant bit of the first field is mapped to.

 Table 6.3.1.1.2-12: Mapping order of CSI reports to UCI bit sequence , without two-part CSI report(s)